-At my former job, we used send mid-day sales updates every day at 3pm.
-Nobody enjoyed doing this.
-Nobody looked forward to sifting through the numbers, adding them up, formatting an email, and sending it out.
+At my former job, as a regional manager for a large telecom company, we used send midday sales updates every day at 3 PM.
+Nobody enjoyed this ritual.
+We didn’t look forward to sifting through the numbers, adding them up, formatting an email, and sending it to our bosses.

-One day in January, around 2:50pm, I was sitting next to my boss in his office as the sales numbers started pouring in from my various stores.
-Knowing sales had been slow lately, he said “I hope we can report something that makes us happy at 3pm.”
+On a cold day in January, around 2:50 PM, I was sitting next to my boss in his office as the sales numbers started pouring in from my various stores.
+Knowing sales had been slow lately, he said, “I hope we can report something that makes us happy at 3 PM.”

 I wrote down that sentence as soon as he said it.

-He wanted some sales numbers that would make us happy, but I heard something more, I heard something completely different, something profound.
+He wanted some sales numbers that would make us happy, but I heard something more profound.
 You see, regardless of the sales numbers, and regardless of what’s going on in our lives, we have many things to be happy about.

 If the sales numbers are down or if life is throwing you a curveball or if it feels like nobody cares about you, it is difficult to find something to be happy about.
-But you know, deep down, you have so much to be grateful for, you know you have so much to be happy about.
+But you know, deep down, you have so much to be grateful for—you have so much to be happy about.

-So for the rest of the month, starting today, I’m going to send a 3pm Happiness Update via Twitter.
+So for the rest of the month (March 2011), starting today, I’m going to send a “3 PM Happiness Update” via Twitter.
 It will contain one thing that makes me happy or grateful or thankful that day.
-If you’re not following me on Twitter, you should start.
-These updates will be on our Facebook page too.

 Care to join me?
 What are you happy about today?